thosgood/this-weeks-finds/markdown/201-250/week246.md

 > because there also are criteria that can allow us to pick out who is
 > worthy of support.
 They are just different criteria.

-This is a good analysis, but it leaves out one thing: most \"valley crossers\" get stuck wandering around in valleys.
-Even those who succeed once are likely to fail later: think of Einstein\'s long search for a unified field theory, or Schrödinger\'s \"unitary field theory\" involving a connection with torsion, or Heisenberg\'s nonlinear spinor field theory, or Kelvin\'s vortex atoms.
-It\'s not surprising these geniuses spent a lot of time on failed theories - what\'s surprising is their successes.
+This is a good analysis, but it leaves out one thing: most "valley crossers" get stuck wandering around in valleys.
+Even those who succeed once are likely to fail later: think of Einstein's long search for a unified field theory, or Schrödinger's "unitary field theory" involving a connection with torsion, or Heisenberg's nonlinear spinor field theory, or Kelvin's vortex atoms.
+It's not surprising these geniuses spent a lot of time on failed theories - what's surprising is their successes.

-So, failure is an unavoidable cost of doing business, and encouraging more \"valley crossers\" or \"risk takers\" will inevitably look like encouraging more failures.
+So, failure is an unavoidable cost of doing business, and encouraging more "valley crossers" or "risk takers" will inevitably look like encouraging more failures.

 Unfortunately, the alternative is even more risky.
-If everyone pursues the same approach, we\'ll all succeed or fail together - and chances are we\'ll fail.
-The reason for backing some risk takers is that it
+If everyone pursues the same approach, we'll all succeed or fail together - and chances are we'll fail.
+The reason for backing some risk takers is that it "diversifies our portfolio".
-\"diversifies our portfolio\".
 It reduces overall risk by increasing the chance that *someone* will succeed.

-(It\'s no coincidence that Eric Weinstein, mentioned above by Smolin, works as an investment banker.
-He\'s also a student of Raoul Bott - but that\'s another story!)
+(It's no coincidence that Eric Weinstein, mentioned above by Smolin, works as an investment banker.
+He's also a student of Raoul Bott - but that's another story!)

 Near the end of his book, Woit quotes the mathematican Michael Atiyah, who also seems to raise the possibility that we need some more